iceddev/frozen/README.md

 * `InputManager.touchStart` - Use the lowercase name instead - same syntax as normal event handling
 * `InputManager.touchEnd` - Use the lowercase name instead - same syntax as normal event handling
 * `InputManager.touchMove` - Use the lowercase name instead - same syntax as normal event handling
-* `InputManager.keyPressed` - Use the lowercase name instead - same syntax as normal event handling
+* `InputManager.keyPressed` - Use keydown instead - same syntax as normal event handling
 * `InputManager.keyDown` - Use the lowercase name instead - same syntax as normal event handling
 * `InputManager.keyReleased` - Use keyup instead - same syntax as normal event handling
 * `InputManager.getMouseLoc` - Deprecated in favor of normalizePoint function (Same functionality, different name)